 Today we’ll cover the same action on two different platforms.
 Almost two different platforms.
 OneDrive and OneDrive for Business.
 There’s a lot to cover between both, but one action is common for both and works the same way.
 The “Get File Content.”

 It does exactly as advertised.
-You define a file, and the action fetches the content of the file and returns it to you.
+You define a file, and the action fetches the file’s content and returns it to you.

 Where to find it?